A generalizable framework for low-rank tensor completion with numerical priors: Smooth Poisson Tensor Completion

 which, notably, is the previously introduced variation of the Kullback-Leibler Divergence.

 As for inter-element priors in $L_2$, there are numerous available choices.
-Here we choose the Quadratic Variation (QV) mentioned in \cite{yokota2016}, which is a measure of image local smoothness.
+Here we choose the Quadratic Variation (QV) mentioned in Yokota, Zhao, and Cichocki~\cite{yokota2016smooth}, which is a measure of image local smoothness.
 Under this choice, we have the following:

 where $\boldsymbol{\rho}\in\mathbb{R}^N$ is an adjustable parameter representing the weight of each order of the tensor, and $R$ is the fixed rank. \\ In this case, we have $\frac{\partial L_1}{\partial x_{\mathbf{i}}}=\frac{x_{\mathbf i}-t_{\mathbf i}}{x_{\mathbf i}}$, from which the following can be deduced: